-This marks the first part of our multi-stage program of gradually reintroducing elective procedures, which has required very careful planning with input and extensive advice from Public Health England, infection control specialists and from leading plastic surgery bodies including BAAPS, BAPRAS and ISAPS to ensure that all available and best precautions are in place to protect both you and our Bella Vou staff.
-It’s noteworthy to add that as an independent surgical facility we have no impact on the NHS and why we are confident the special measures being employed at our clinic are so effective at keeping patients and staff free from COVID-19 during their treatment.
+We have taken extensive advice from Public Health England, infection control specialists and from leading plastic surgery bodies including BAAPS, BAPRAS and ISAPS to ensure that all available and best precautions are in place to protect both you and our Bella Vou staff.
+It’s noteworthy to add that as a private independent surgical facility we have no impact on the NHS and why we are confident the special measures being employed at our clinic are so effective at keeping patients and staff free from COVID-19 during their treatment.

 Can I book a Complimentary Consultation?